 The progression of sensitive actions has to be limited by banks during the authentication process.
 This is where omnichannel credit union applications will prove useful.
 Financial institutions can utilize sensor data for substantiating customer claims.
 For instance, if the customer is in Europe and wants to process a huge transaction in the United States, the bank would need to intensify authentication to ensure that the request is genuine.
 Thus, a more personal experience would be offered.

 In addition to the above, apps can help facilitate trusted dialogue between customers and the financial institution.
 This will play a role in building trust.
-Banks can send notifications to ensure customers are updated about everything.
-It could be something as simple as letting customers know if there is an option to upgrade their bank account or alerting them of suspicious activity.
+For example, banks can send notifications to ensure customers are updated about everything.
+It could be as simple as letting customers know if there is an option to upgrade their bank account or alert them of suspicious activity.
 Customers should have a chance to take the desired action with just a touch on their smartphone.
 It will ensure an effortless communication process.
 Besides, the security aspect would be integrated into the app to prevent unauthorized access.

 Omnichannel banking communications are the future.
 They will help transfer the friction onto cybercriminals.
 This means that there will be less cybercrime, and customers will feel more secure.